'If you can smell the two-pack paint when spraypainting, it's already too late'

 Back to 'discount trade tools' people, we were told that it would be cheaper to buy a whole new unit than the three bits required to change the current gun to the smaller nozzle.

-There are a few tricks here to with respiration (refer our warnings below), thinning of the topcoat, temperature and coat thickness which we diarised in the Catamaran Building Books.
+There are a few tricks here to with respiration (refer our warnings below), thinning of the topcoat, temperature and coat thickness which we diarised in the Catamaran Building Books

 Using a clean pair of disposable overalls (sometimes called coveralls) and butyl-rubber gloves are an absolute must.
 We went further and used a barrier cream on the face, wrists/hands and ankles (ie areas where if anything could be exposed, it had barrier cream coverage).

-During the external undercoat paint stage, the decision to include plinths definitely did add the to increased build time as this forced us to start laying out the positions of electronics (depth, speed, wind, autopilot and multifunction unit), winches, blocks and tracks.
+During the external undercoat paint stage, the decision to include plinths definitely did add to the increased build time as this forced us to start laying out the positions of electronics (depth, speed, wind, autopilot and multifunction unit), winches, blocks and tracks.

 The main issue being that we had not even decided what brand instruments we were going to have.